shubhamgupta1017/VeriPix/README.md

-# Adobe Mid Prep PS - Team 84 Submission
+# Adobe Mid Prep PS - Submission

 This contains the codebase for our submission to the **Adobe Mid Prep PS Competition**.
 The project focuses on **image classification** and **artifact detection**, leveraging advanced techniques in super-resolution, classification, and interpretability.